pyaephyowinn/pyaephyowinn/README.md

-A self-taught student in CS who love to code and to explore eveything new.
+A self-taught student in CS who loves to code and to explore eveything new.